cbtn-data-science-ml/introduction-to-machine-learning-and-ai-engineering/README.md

 # introduction-to-machine-learning-and-ai-engineering
-Repo for Introduction to Machine Learning and AI Engineering course from CBT Nuggets.
+Repo for Introduction to Machine Learning and AI Engineering course from CBT Nuggets with Jonathan Barrios.